T

 shopping

-Hanoi's largest indoor market, offering everything from fresh produce and clothing to souvenirs and electronics.
+Hanoi's largest indoor market, offering everything from fresh produce and seafood to clothing, household goods, and souvenirs.
 It's a bustling hub of local commerce.

-Short walk or taxi/Grab from the Vietnamese Women's Museum.
+A short taxi or Grab ride (approx. 10-15 minutes) from the Vietnamese Women's Museum.

 3. Afternoon